About the Test

 For screening children:

-The American Academy of Pediatrics (AAP) recommends that a risk assessment be performed for lead exposure at well-child visits at 6 months, 9 months, 12 months, 18 months, 24 months, and at 3, 4, 5, and 6 years of age.
-A blood lead level test should be done only if the risk assessment comes back positive.
-According to the AAP and the U.S. Centers for Disease Control and Prevention (CDC), universal screening or blood lead level tests are no longer recommended, except for children in high prevalence areas where more than 12% of children between 1-2 years of age have an elevated blood lead level, or where more than 27% of housing was built before the 1950s.
+According to the AAP and CDC, universal screening or BLL tests are no longer recommended, except for in high prevalence areas where more than 12% of children between 1-2 years of age have an elevated BLL, or where more than 27% of housing was built before the 1950s.

 Pediatricians may also offer screening to:

-- Medicaid-eligible children at age 1 and again at 2 years of age
+- Medicaid-eligible children at 1 and 2 years of age

-- Children of all ages who are recent immigrants, refugees, or adoptees at the earliest opportunity
+- At the earliest opportunity for children of all ages who are recent immigrants, refugees, or adoptees

 - A child whose parent, guardian, or provider requests blood lead testing due to suspected exposure

-People should check with their healthcare practitioner and/or local health department regarding lead screening guidelines specific to the risks in their area.
+Check with your health care practitioner and/or local health department regarding lead screening guidelines specific to the risks in your area.

 Managing children with elevated blood levels:

-Since fingerstick samples can be contaminated during collection of the specimen, an initial elevated result obtained by a fingerstick sample should be repeated with testing on a blood sample drawn from a vein in the arm for confirmation, and time to repeat varies based on the blood lead level measured.
-Follow-up testing is then used to monitor the persistence of an elevated blood lead test and is recommended whenever a child’s blood lead level is higher than 5 mcg/dL.
+Since fingerstick samples can be contaminated during specimen collection, an initial elevated result obtained by a fingerstick should be repeated with testing on a blood sample drawn from a vein in the arm for confirmation.
+And time to repeat varies based on the BLL measured.
+Follow-up testing is then used to monitor the persistence of an elevated blood lead test and is recommended whenever a child’s BLL is higher than 5 micrograms per deciliter (5 mcg/dL).

 For screening adults:

-- Blood lead tests may be ordered to screen adults in the workplace when lead contamination is a possibility.
+- Blood lead tests may be ordered to screen adults in the workplace when lead contamination is possible.
 Family members also may be screened because lead can be carried home on clothing.
 This testing conforms to federal and state laws for occupational exposure.

-- Adults who have hobbies that involve lead-based paints, ceramics, or gasoline also should be tested.
+- Adults with hobbies involving lead-based paints, ceramics, or gasoline should also be tested.